splunk/observability-workshop/workshop/otel-contrib-splunk-demo/README.md

 ## OpenTelemetry Astronomy Shop configuration

-The file `otel-demo.yaml` will be applied to the Helm chart and change the behavior of the default configuration:
+The file `opentelemetry-demo-values.yaml` will be applied to the Helm chart and change the behaviour of the default configuration:

 - Set `OTEL_COLLECTOR_NAME` to the host IP Address for Metrics, Traces and Logs
 - Configure a load balancer for the `frontendProxy` server